Austron 2100F LORAN-C Frequency Monitor

 Scope

-that station.
-When receiving Middletown which is very strong the
+for that station.
+When receiving Middletown which is very

-the receiver locks onto.
-It does not seem to always be the master or
+station the receiver locks onto.
+It does not seem to always be

 Modulation